tarikcosovic/GitHero/Commands.md

-git branch name : Creates a branch with specified name git checout branchName : Switches to the specified branch git checkout -b branchName : Creates a branch with specified name and automatically switches to it
+git branch name : Creates a branch with specified name git checout branchName : Switches to the specified branch git checkout -b branchName : Creates a branch with specified name and automatically switches to it git branch -d branchName : Deletes a branch with the specified name

+git merge branchName : Merges the specified branch to the current branch

 *Special Markers:
 HEAD - points to the last commit of current branch